SAP/spartacus-docs/_pages/dev/create-page-and-component.md

-# Creating a new feature
+# Creating a new Page and Components

 The Spartacus storefront is based on Javascript, and accordingly, it is composed of a large number of fine-grained Javascript components.
 The components have an equivalent in the CMS and there is mapping to the Angular component.